jrpotter/notebook/calculus/continuity.md

 <!--ID: 1753086694881-->
 END%%

-## Arithmetic Properties
+## Algebraic Limit Theorem

-Since continuity is defined in terms of limits, it shares the same [[limits#Arithmetic Properties|arithmetic properties]] of limits.
+Since continuity is defined in terms of limits, it shares the same [[limits#Algebraic Limit Theorem|algebraic properties]] of limits.

 %%ANKI
 Basic